martedesco/advanced-security-csharp/README.md

 <img src="images/14-fix-detail.png" width="80%"/>

 Merge the Pull Request.
-After the Pull Request has been merged, another Workflow will kick off to scan the repository for any vulnerabilties.
+After the Pull Request has been merged, another Workflow will kick off to scan the repository for any vulnerabilities.

 #### Closed Security Alerts